 Of all the time management strategies here, this one is going to be easiest to implement so pause your reading for ten seconds and start right now!

-Time Management Strategy 2: The One Minute Rule
+Time Management for Working Moms Tip 2: The One Minute Rule

 Now that you’ve thought about what you can accomplish in ten seconds, we’re moving on up to sixty seconds.
 Compared to ten seconds, that’s basically an eternity so can probably finish War & Peace with that amount of time right?